dpsalvatierra/gpt4all/gpt4all-api/README.md

 This directory contains the source code to run and build docker images that run a FastAPI app for serving inference from GPT4All models.
 The API matches the OpenAI API spec.

+The GPT4ALL REST API runs on port 4891 and supports CPU and GPU inference.
+Just add the model and inference mode (CPU/GPU), the model will download automagically in `gpt4all-api/gpt4all_api/models` directory

 ## Tutorial

 The following tutorial assumes that you have checked out this repo and cd'd into it.